gmuller/harmonictable/README.md

 HarmonicTable is a replica of the C-thru aXis built with Java and Processing that is playable with a mouse and keyboard.
 The end goal of this project is to port the application to a touchscreen.

+Read more about it in the [blog series]("http://grantmuller.com/series/harmonic-table")

 ![HarmonicTable Image][1]

 ## Documentation